citp/privacy-policy-historical/f/fi/fil/filext.com.md

 **2\.
 Third party cookies**

-Third party cookies are cookies from another domain (not from Uniblue Websites).
+Third party cookies are cookies from another domain (not from FILExt Websites).
 We don't control the content of these cookies.
 Therefore, please review information about the cookies from the third-party websites.
-Examples of third parties who set cookies on Uniblue Websites include:
+Examples of third parties who set cookies on FILExt Websites include:

 **2A.
 Hotjar**